 Spray the tops of biscuits with some olive oil or butter cooking spray to help them get some brown on top while baking.

 Now your bacon should be done, take it out and lay it on some paper towels to sop up a bit of the extra grease.

 Pop your biscuits into the 400 degree oven and let’m cook for about 24 minutes, or until tops are lightly golden brown.

 If you’re wondering what Pepper is usually doing while I am photographing recipes.
 The answer is this: making a giant mess.

-This might seem like there’s a lot going on, but trust me it’s a really smooth process and the outcome is incredible so it’s well worth the few extra dishes in my honest opinion and that’s comin’ from your girl who hates extra dishes.
+This might seem like there’s a lot going on, but trust me it’s a really smooth process and the outcome is incredible so it’s well worth the few extra dishes and that’s comin’ from your girl who hates extra dishes.

 Now, while you’ve got your biscuits in the oven get your eggs ready.
 I normally wait until the biscuits have about 5-10 minutes left to start the eggs just so they aren’t sitting for too long, but do whatever works for you.
 If you’re making these to throw in the freezer you can make’m right away and let’m sit and cool.
 Take 8 eggs and add a couple pinches of salt, a pinch of pepper, and I personally love to add a couple pinches of sweet smoked paprika.
-It’s from a specialty spice shop, so I don’t know if you can find it in a regular grocery store because I’ve never checked.
 If you don’t have it, trust me, it’s not necessary, but it does add a bit of magic to your eggs if ya do!

 First step to delicious eggs: BURNER ON LOW.
 No if’s, and’s or, buts.
 Turn it on low and don’t question me or yourself.
 Let your skillet warm up for a couple of minutes.